aletheia-foundation/aletheia-admin/README.md

 - [Are there other ways I can support without volunteering?](#are-there-other-ways-i-can-support-without-volunteering)
 - [How is Aletheia licensed?](#how-is-aletheia-licensed-can-i-use-the-material-and-source-code-in-these-repos-to-make-my-own-creation)

+## Aletheia is not an active project
+Note to anyone reading, Alethiea isn't an active project and isn't being maintained.

 ## First thing's first, what is Aletheia?

 In short, Aletheia is software for getting science published and into the hands of everyone, for free.
 It's a decentralised and distributed database used as a publishing platform for scientific research.